7: Algae - an Introduction

 Green macroalgae

-These algae exhibit great diversity of form and function.
+These algae exhibit a great diversity of form and function.
 Similar to red algae, green algae can be unicellular or multicellular.
-Many unicellular species form colonies, and some green algae exist as large, multinucleate, single cells.
+Many unicellular species form colonies, and some green algae exist as large, multinucleated single cells.
 Green algae primarily inhabit freshwater and damp soil and are a common component of plankton.
 They have chloroplasts and the photosynthetic pigments chlorophyll a and b, carotene, and xanthophylls.
 Examples include Chlamydomonas, Chlorella, Pediastrum, Netrium, Hydrodictyon, Acetabularia, Ulva, and Spirogyra.
 Lichens are a symbiotic combination of fungi and green algae.

 ![]() |